 Utilities are required to be on the day of move-in.
 You can call most utility companies far in advance of your move-in.
 It is recommended to have them on prior to your move-in date.
 For a list of utility providers please feel free to contact us.

-You have a property I want to rent.
+You have a property in Austin I want to rent.
 How do I apply?